raspberrypi/documentation/raspbian/updating.md

 ```

 If moving to a new Pi model (for example the Pi 3B+), you may also need to update the kernel and the firmware using the instructions above.

+## Third-party solutions

+This section tries to cover why third-party solutions are of interest and why [apt](../linux/software/apt.md) is not optimal for all situations.
+It also covers existing third-party solutions that support Raspbian.

+[Apt](../linux/software/apt.md) is a convenient way of updating the software of your device running Raspbian, but the limitation of this method becomes apparent if you have a larger pool devices to update and especially if you do not have physical access to your device and if they are distributed geographically.

+When you lack physical access to your devices and want to deploy unattended updates Over-The-Air(OTA) here are some general requirements:

+- It must not under any circumstances break (“brick”) our devices, e.g if the update is interrupted (power-loss, network-loss etc) it should fall-back to a working state
+- It must be [atomic](https://en.wikipedia.org/wiki/Atomicity_(database_systems)), update succeeded or update failed.
+Nothing in-between that could result in that the device still “functions” but with undefined behavior.
+- It must be able to install images/packages that are cryptographically signed, preventing third parties from installing software on your device.
+- It must be able to install updates using an secure communication channel.

+Unfortunately [apt](../linux/software/apt.md) lacks the robustness features, that is atomicity and fall-back.
+This is why third-party solutions have started to appear trying to solve these problems that are required when deploying unattended updates Over-The-Air.

+### Mender

+Mender is an end-to-end open source update manager, a robust update process is implemented with atomic dual system update, there is always one working system partition, and Mender updates the one that is not running.
+You can read more in the [Mender: How it works page](https://mender.io/product/how-it-works).

+Mender supports Raspbian.
+To enable support for Mender in your Raspbian image, follow the tutorial for [Raspbian with Mender](https://hub.mender.io/t/raspberry-pi-3-model-b-b-raspbian/140).